xtracthub/xtract_file_service/README.md

 metadata.**
 - This will return a task ID for the metadata processing job, which can be used to view the status of your job.
 Omitting `extractor_name` will still return a task ID but will not result in any metadata being processed.
+- Compressed files will be automatically be decompressed.

 To view uploaded files, run:
 ```